Understanding Your Airspeed

 The Air Speed indicator provides the basic function of indicating to the pilot the current speed of his aircraft.
 The indicator is normally a 31/8” size dial face with a single pointer.
 Location of this indicator is typically in the top row of instruments on the left side of the panel.
 In a standard “T”, configuration instrument panel the airspeed indicator would be located just to the left of the attitude gyroscope.

-Types of Air Speed Indicators
+Types of Aircraft Speed Indicators

 1. Indicated Air Speed Indicator